jfmcquade/ae-soils-app/README.md

 ```
 yarn scripts deployment set
 ```
+For the AE/Soils App, select the `ae` deployment.

 ### Firebase
 To be able to run the full project a specific configuration file needs to be included to access